cockroachdb/docs/_includes/v21.2/backups/bulk-auth-options.md

-The following examples provide connection strings to Amazon S3.
-For guidance on connecting to other storage options or using other authentication parameters, read [Use Cloud Storage for Bulk Operations](use-cloud-storage-for-bulk-operations.html#example-file-urls).
-Furthermore, the examples use the **default** `AUTH=specified` parameter.
-For more detail on how to use `implicit` authentication with Amazon S3 buckets, read [Use Cloud Storage for Bulk Operations — Authentication](use-cloud-storage-for-bulk-operations.html#authentication).
+The following examples make use of:

+- Amazon S3 connection strings.
+For guidance on connecting to other storage options or using other authentication parameters instead, read [Use Cloud Storage for Bulk Operations](use-cloud-storage-for-bulk-operations.html#example-file-urls).
+- The **default** `AUTH=specified` parameter.
+For guidance on using `AUTH=implicit` authentication with Amazon S3 buckets instead, read [Use Cloud Storage for Bulk Operations — Authentication](use-cloud-storage-for-bulk-operations.html#authentication).